-Consistent with CMS' HCB setting rules, California presumes that these non-provider-owned or controlled private residential home settings qualify as HCB settings.
-The dwellings are not limited to or designed specifically for people with disabilities.
-Rather, the members chose to live in the private residences in integrated settings with other people from the community and their families.
+Consistent with CMS' HCB settings rules, California presumes that these non-provider-owned or controlled private residential home settings qualify as HCB settings.
 The members realize the benefits of community living, including opportunities to seek employment and work in competitive integrated settings.
-These settings do not isolate the member from the broader community, and do not have the characteristics of an institution.
+The State presumes these settings do not isolate the member from the broader community, and do not have the characteristics of an institution.
 These settings do not control the personal resources of the member, or utilize interventions or restrictions that exist in institutional settings.